-Most houses in the neighbourhood are finished in combinations of stucco and wood with some use brick and stone as trim.
-The need to mitigate impacts may result in blank walls facing the bus loop and guideway.
-The detailing and finishing of these walls require careful attention to ensure an attractive image when viewed from nearby homes, the B.C.
-Parkway or the ALRT station.
+Most houses in the neighbourhood are finished in a combination of stucco and wood with some use of brick and stone as trim.
+The need to mitigate ALRT impacts may result in blank walls facing the guideway.
+The detailing and finishing of these walls require careful attention to ensure an attractive image when viewed from the nearby homes or the ALRT.